djanloo/quilt/README.md

 ### dev installation
 Be sure to have your virtual environment set.
-For a faster build&install pipeline use `meson`:
+For a faster build&install pipeline use the makefile:
-- `pip install meson`
+- `pip install .[dev]`
 - `make`

 This builds the code and installs it in the virtual environment.

-This places the
 ## Tests and optimization
 The `tests` folder contains mainly tests for the Cython/Python interface.